Posts | Building Tips | Comparisons | Pole Barn Builders

 If you’re still unsure about what to do, we recommend checking out these additional resources:

-We’d be happy to work with you on your pole barn project if you’re located in Indiana, Illinois, Eastern Iowa, or Southern Michigan.
+We’d be happy to work with you on your pole barn project if you’re located in Indiana, Illinois, Iowa, Kentucky, Michigan, Missouri, Ohio, or Wisconsin.

 Do you have more questions that are not covered in this article?
 If you need help designing or planning, please contact FBi Buildings at 800.552.2981 or click here to email us.
 If you are ready to get a price, click here to request a quote, and a member of our Customer Engagement team will help you determine the next steps of your project.